 The verb "to manage" was originally derived from the Italian word "maneggiare," meaning to handle and train horses.
+This interesting bit of etymology got me thinking that one could demystify the way that capabilities in strategy-implementation are created by talking about it in terms of horse-racing.
+We are actually interested in how to help organizations become capable of choosing good projects and delivering them well to implement the organization’s strategies.
+That’s what we do here at OPM Experts LLC.
+But pretending that horse racing is our interest can be a useful thought experiment.
 Secretariat, Man o' War, Phar Lap, Black Caviar, and Native Dancer are some of the legendary horses from world-class racing teams.
-We should learn from these examples that world-class management capabilities aren't built in a day.
+One should learn from these examples that world-class management capabilities aren't built in a day.
 Every photo-finish of competitors galloping across a finish line was a journey that began well before they set foot on the track.
 There are agendas that one must progress through.

 The first agenda or level of maturity in horse racing is called "Standardization," and it requires us to do the following:

 Establish "process governance."
 This means we must engage the team’s owners (executives) and coaches and riders (process owners) and enroll them to help us lead the transformation of the horse racing team's capabilities.